jberkel/sms-backup-plus/README.md

 Fewer updates performed by the app means less energy consumed, so there's a trade-off data protection vs. battery life.

-### <a name="faq-timestamps">All the timestamps of my backups are wrong in Gmail!</a>

-This is caused by a bug which has been fixed in 1.1.2.
-However even older backups have the correct timestamp set, just not in the threading view.
-You can verify this by selecting [Show original][showoriginal] in Gmail, and then check the Date header in the email ([screenshot][source]).

-All SMS backed up with version 1.1.2+ should show the correct time.

 ### <a name="faq-request-token">When connecting, I get 'Could not obtain request token...'</a>

 If you get this error message and your network connection is active